modern-influence-of-ancient-warriors

 The goal of this female athleticism was explicitly eugenic and militaristic.
 The Spartans believed that strong, healthy mothers would produce strong, healthy soldiers.
 A girl’s fitness was a dowry of genetics.
 By maintaining high levels of physical activity, Spartan women were healthier and experienced significantly lower mortality rates during childbirth than women in other Greek city-states.
 Their strength was a direct contribution to the state's military power.

 This also had social implications.
 Spartan women were renowned for their outspoken nature and independence, which was supported by their physical autonomy.
+They could own land and manage property while their husbands were on campaign.
 The irony of Sparta is that while it was the most brutal, martial, and oppressive society for its male citizens (and helots), it offered a degree of freedom and respect to its women that was unheard of in the ancient world.
+Women were not only allowed but encouraged to be physically strong, and their fitness was celebrated in poetry and art.

 Decline and Legacy